-The Company leases a number of apartments for its field employees under short-term cancelable agreements (typically three to six months), which generally coincide with each employee's staffing contract.
+The Company leases apartments for its field employees under short-term agreements (typically three to six months), which generally coincide with each employee's staffing contract.
 Costs relating to these leases are included in direct operating expenses on the accompanying consolidated statements of operations.
 As a condition of these agreements, the Company places security deposits on the leased apartments.
-Prepaid rent and deposits on field employees' apartments shown on the accompanying consolidated balance sheets relate to these short-term agreements.
+Prepaid rent and deposits on field employees' apartments related to these short-term agreements is included in prepaid expenses on the accompanying consolidated balance sheets.